Information for Retired or Retiring Faculty

 OFFICES, LAB SPACE, STUDIOS

 Your academic office assistant can arrange for you to receive assistance with packing and relocating the contents of your office.
 Normally, your office will be next occupied by the person hired to be your successor.
 In rare circumstances it may be possible for you to remain in your office for a little longer (particularly if your office is located in a building where there is spare capacity).
-Contact the associate dean to request an extension for a certain amount of time.
+Contact your associate dean to see if an extension is possible.

 If space is available, it may be possible for you to continue working on campus on research, scholarship, or artistic projects.
 You will need to arrange with your department chair and the associate dean of the faculty to receive a memorandum of understanding that describes the space that will be available for your continued use and a date by which the arrangement will end or be reviewed for possible renewal.